Ex-Raider Ruggs taking plea deal, prison in fatal DUI crash - KTVZ

 Associated Press

 LAS VEGAS (AP) — Former Las Vegas Raiders player Henry Ruggs will admit that he drove drunk at up to 156 mph before causing a fiery crash that killed a woman.
 That will mean the 24-year-old first-round NFL draft pick will avoid trial and be sentenced to three to 10 years in state prison.
-Ruggs spoke in court Tuesday only to acknowledge that he understands the terms of the plea deal.
+Ruggs spoke in court Tuesday only to acknowledge that he understands the terms of his plea deal.
+His plea is scheduled May 10, with sentencing to come on another date.
 A prosecutor endorsed the agreement.
-Ruggs’ sentencing is set for May 10.
-He was dropped by the Raiders shortly after the crash in November 2021.
+Ruggs was dropped by the Raiders shortly after the crash in November 2021.